GreenDelta/Sophena/README.md

 Finally, the script `make.bat` in the `build` folder copies a Java runtime into the product folder and creates the distribution package.
-Therefore, an extracted Java runtime v10 needs to bo located in the `build/jre/win64` folder and the [7zip](https://www.7-zip.org/) exexutable in the `tools` folder.
+Therefore, an extracted Java runtime needs to be located in the `build/jre/win64` folder and the [7zip](https://www.7-zip.org/) executable in the `tools` folder.

 ## License
 Unless stated otherwise, all source code of the Sophena project is licensed